galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 # **Conclusions**
 {:.no_toc}

 In our tutorial, we were able to use machine learning based PI3K oncogene classifier in galaxy to distinguish tumor samples based upon PI3K activity.
-The shows high accuracy in detecting aberrant PI3K activity in TCGA samples.
+The classifier shows high accuracy in detecting aberrant PI3K activity in TCGA samples.
 The model output include top weighted genes that represent transcriptional signature of the tumors with selected gene mutations.
-The pan model (all disease gene model) has higher performance for most of individual diseases.
+The pan model (all disease gene model) when compared to individual disease models have equal or higher performance for most of individual diseases.
 We also learned how to work with multi-omic datasets, and perform 5 fold cross-validation to output probability scores for each samples.
 Further, we can apply the trained models to make predictions on a external expression dataset provided and predict their mutational status.
 In addition we used our models to evaluated cell-lines pharmacological response against various compounds.
 This information will be helpful to improve personalized medicine approaches to various individuals.

 ![tutorial_summary](../../images/aberrant_pi3k_pathway_analysis/project_summary.png "Galaxy based Machine Learning approach for Pancancer Aberrant Pathway Activity Analysis(PAPAA) using TCGA multi-omic data. ")

-Sum up the tutorial and the key takeaways here.
-We encourage adding an overview image of the pipeline used.